Alice Pennefather: Sporting career

 In 1930, Pennefather joined the Girls' Sports Club founded by Eurasian women and quickly established herself as the club's standout player.
 She started competing in badminton tournaments and won her first Singapore Open women's singles title in 1931.
 Her initial success propelled her to win three more singles titles in 1932, 1934 and 1937.
 In the doubles events, Pennefather secured her only Singapore Open women's doubles title in 1931, with Maude Lewis.
 In 1947 and 1950, she triumphed in mixed doubles with partners Quek Keng Chuan and Ong Poh Lim respectively, with the latter victory achieved at the remarkable age of 47.
-In addition to her success in Singapore, Pennefather also claimed victories at the inaugural Malayan Open, securing the women's singles and doubles titles alongside Chionh Hiok Chor in 1937.
+In addition to her success in Singapore, Pennefather also claimed victories at the inaugural Malayan Open, securing the women's singles and doubles titles alongside Ong Siew Eng in 1937.
 She added another women's doubles title in 1948, with Helen Heng.

 Another significant milestone for Pennefather occurred in 1936 when she became Singapore's women's tennis champion.
 This achievement was historic as it marked the first time a non-European had won that title.
 She claimed the singles crown by defeating Pat Coleman in the tournament final.
 In the same year, she also reached the women's doubles final with her clubmate Maisey Eber, but they were defeated in straight sets by the European pair of Pat Coleman and Mrs. Taylor.
 In the subsequent years, Pennefather continued to sustain her high standards of play and remained actively involved in tennis where she would again, reach the finals of both the women's singles and doubles events in 1939 and 1940.

 An accomplished field hockey player, Pennefather played for the Girls' Sports Club (GSC) and served as the team's captain from 1931 to 1958, except during the Japanese occupation of Singapore from 1941 to 1945.
 Under her leadership, the GSC hockey team achieved recognition as one of the top teams in Singapore.
 Additionally, she was also selected to represent Singapore in the initial editions of inter-state tournaments against Malayan states such as Perak and Selangor.
 The Jansenites Hockey Club, which began at her home in Jansen Road, and celebrated its 35th anniversary with a magazine in which she was said to have been described as "Physically and character wise she was a towering person, always full of love".

 Pennefather was also a prominent player in netball, contributing to the success of the Girls' Sports Club as they secured two consecutive Singapore netball league titles in 1939 and 1940.

 Due to her sporting success and longevity, she was commonly referred to as "The Grand Old Lady of Sport".